With us studying is affordable! For only about 750 euros per month, you can have a wonderful student life in the cities

 Where can I live in Cottbus and Senftenberg?

 For students of the BTU Cottbus-Senftenberg, there are many nice and affordable housing options very close to the university and the city center.
 Tips and contact information specifically for international students can be found in the Welcome to BTU brochure and on the International Relations Office´s websites on housing/ accommodation and financing.

 How long does one semester last?
 What other dates do I have to keep in mind?

 One year at the university is divided into semesters, each lasting six months.
 The winter semester runs from October to March and the summer semester from April to September.
 Most study programmes at BTU start in the winter semester.
 An overview of all important dates, such as lecture periods, application and enrolment deadlines is provided by the schedule of the current semester.

 How can I get a timetable for my studies?

 A fixed timetable is rare when studying.
 Putting together the modules for the first semester is therefore usually one of the first challenges while studying, which in Germany is very freely organized in many subjects and must (and may! :)) be designed independently.

 The course of the first semester can and should be planned with the help of the examination and study regulations of the degree programme and the Information Portal Teaching.
 In the appendix of the examination and study regulations, you will find the standard study plan (curriculum), which suggests a distribution of the modules over the semesters of the study programme.
 All modules and courses of BTU are incorporated within the Information Portal Teaching, including the modules for the first semester.
 Further information can be found in the brochure Getting Started and - on the various student portals - in the tutorial series "Digital BTU".

-Absolutely essential: At the beginning of your study, this information and what you should do with it is new and unfamiliar to many undergraduate students.
-That is why in the orientation week, support and good examples are given.
+Absolutely essential: At the beginning of your studies, all of this information and what to do with it is new and unfamiliar.
+That's why the introductory week for first-year students provides support and good examples that you can use as a guide.